Oligocene: Deep water

 Isotopic evidence suggests that during the early Oligocene, the main source of deep water was the North Pacific and the Southern Ocean.
 As the Greenland-Iceland-Faroe Ridge sank and thereby connected the Norwegian–Greenland sea with the Atlantic Ocean, the deep water of the North Atlantic began to come into play as well.
 Computer models suggest that once this occurred, a more modern in appearance thermo-haline circulation started.

-North Atlantic deep water

 Evidence for the early Oligocene onset of chilled North Atlantic deep water lies in the beginnings of sediment drift deposition in the North Atlantic, such as the Feni and Southeast Faroe drifts.

-South Ocean deep water

 The chilling of the South Ocean deep water began in earnest once the Tasmanian Gateway and the Drake Passage opened fully.
 Regardless of the time at which the opening of the Drake Passage occurred, the effect on the cooling of the Southern Ocean would have been the same.